ibm-cloud-docs/Registry/registry_images_.md

 ## Deleting images from your private {{site.data.keyword.cloud_notm}} repository
 {: #registry_images_remove}

-You can delete unwanted images from your private repository by using either the graphical user interface (GUI) or the CLI.
+You can delete unwanted images from your private repository by using either the {{site.data.keyword.cloud_notm}} console or the CLI.
 {: shortdesc}

 If you want to delete a private repository and its associated images, see [Deleting a private repository and any associated images](#registry_repo_remove).